avvo/coding-style/guides/elixir.md

 ## Formatting

+Elixir v1.6 introduced a [Code Formatter](https://hexdocs.pm/elixir/Code.html#format_string!/2) and [Mix format](https://hexdocs.pm/mix/Mix.Tasks.Format.html) task.
+The formatter should be preferred for all new projects and source code.

 The rules below are automatically applied by the code formatter in Elixir v1.6.
 They are provided here for documentation purposes and for those maintaining older codebases.